Pauan/blender-rigid-body-bones/README.md

 3D engines have support for bone physics, this can be used for a wide variety of things:

-* Animated hair that reacts to gravity and wind
+* Animated hair that reacts to gravity and wind.

-* Ragdoll physics
+* Ragdoll physics.

-* Simple cloth physics (faster than using real cloth physics, but not as realistic)
+* Simple cloth physics (faster than using real cloth physics, but not as realistic).

-* Breast / butt / muscle jiggle
+* Breast / butt / muscle jiggle.

-* Collision detection based on simple hitboxes
+* Collision detection based on simple hitboxes.

 Blender can do all of that, however it is ***incredibly*** time consuming and tedious.
+And there are a lot of problems that you need to watch out for.
+If you try to do it by hand, you will waste many hours of time.

-This add-on makes it super easy.
-Rather than spending several minutes setting up physics for each bone, it instead takes a couple seconds.
+With this add-on, rather than spending several *minutes* (per bone), it instead takes a couple *seconds*, and all of the tricky stuff is handled automatically for you.

 And best of all, this add-on creates normal Blender rigid bodies, so the performance is excellent, and it continues to work perfectly even after disabling the add-on.

-Which means you can send the `.blend` file to somebody else and they can use it without needing the add-on installed.
+That means you can send the `.blend` file to somebody else and they can use it without needing the add-on installed.

 ## Installation